Top 10 United Nations Logos – UN Logo Design Inspiration

 In 1944, representatives from 44 countries gathered at Bretton Woods to create a plan for the post-World War II economic order.
 Their main goal was to prevent the recurrence of policies that could lead to further conflict.

 They established the International Monetary Fund (IMF) to promote international monetary cooperation.
-Since its founding, the IMF has worked to maintain stability in the global financial system, which allows for exchange rates and payments to facilitate trade between countries.
+Since its founding, the IMF has worked to maintain stability in the global financial system, enabling exchange rates and payments to facilitate trade between countries.

 The organisation also promotes high employment, sustainable economic development, and poverty reduction worldwide.
 It is governed by and accountable to its 189 member countries.